aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-specific-object-name/_index.md

 - **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
 - **How long does the implementation take?** About 5‑10 minutes once the environment is ready.

-## What is “convert GeoJSON to TopoJSON”?
+## How to Convert GeoJSON to TopoJSON
 Converting GeoJSON to TopoJSON means taking a standard GeoJSON feature collection and encoding it as a TopoJSON topology.
 TopoJSON reduces file size by sharing geometry edges and, with Aspose.GIS, lets you specify the **DefaultObjectName** so the output file contains a named object of your choice.

-## Why use Aspose.GIS .NET for this conversion?
+## Why Use Aspose.GIS .NET for This Conversion?
 - **Robust API** – Handles large datasets and complex geometries without manual parsing.
 - **Built‑in conversion options** – Directly set object names, coordinate precision, and more.
 - **Cross‑platform** – Works in any .NET environment, from desktop apps to cloud services.